Undergraduate TA Positions -- How to Apply

 CSE 12x/14x (Introductory Programming):

-New TAs for CSE 121, 122, and 123 are selected through a separate process.
-An announcement with information on how to apply for spring quarter CSE 12x TA positions will be made in the coming weeks.
+New TAs for CSE 121, 122, and 123 are selected through a separate process which takes place during the preceding quarter.
+An announcement with information on how to apply for spring quarter CSE 12x TA positions will be made toward the end of the winter quarter.
 More information on CSE 12x TA positions and instructions on how to apply and be notified when the application is available can be found here: http://courses.cs.washington.edu/courses/cse14x/ta/apply.php.

 Several other courses and/or instructors may have additional TA application requirements.
 Please note the following:

-• CSE 369 and CSE/EE 371: Spring 2023 TAs for CSE 369 and CSE/EE 371 will be selected by the instructor through a separate process which may include an interview that will be scheduled February 13-24.
-For more information and to apply, go to the CSE 369 & CSE/EE 371 spring 2023 TA Application.
+• CSE 369 & CSE/EE 371: spring TAs for CSE 369 and CSE/EE 371 will be hired by the instructor through a separate process.
+More information and a link to the application can be found here: CSE 369 & CSE/EE 369 information/application.

 Additional Notes